 [00:26:15] Jared Smith: Correct.
 That’s exactly it.
 For weather information and things like that, Twitter lends itself perfectly.
 Sequential Twitter.
 Chronological Twitter.

 [00:26:46] Jared Smith: Life is not lived in slices.
 It’s not lived out of order unless you’re on something very interesting.
 Life is not lived in different time slices of different periods.
 It is lived in chronological order.
 I understand why Facebook would algorithmically curate your feed.
 I get that.
-One [inaudible 00:27:06] by hand, right?
+One they can’t do it by hand, right?
 That’s just not doable.

 [00:27:09] Patrick O’Keefe: Mark’s only got two hands.